WordPress Traffic Automation Blueprint – Part 2 (Setup)

 • myotherdomain.com – goes to your WordPress blog

-Once you have set up your WordPress site, the next step is to configure it.
-This step is covered in the next article in the WordPress Traffic Blueprint series.
+Once you have set up your WordPress site, the next step is to configure its internal settings.
+This step is explained in the next article in the WordPress Traffic Blueprint series.

-This article is part of a comprehensive series of articles designed to help you learn how to grow your business online inexpensively and drive traffic automatically with a WordPress website and proven online marketing strategies.
+This article is part of a comprehensive tutorial series designed to help you learn how to grow your business online and drive traffic sustainably using a WordPress website and proven online marketing strategies.